 Our 19-year-old client was driving to work early in the morning on the access road of Highway 20, near Odessa, when he came up to a stopped tanker-truck waiting to turn into a private driveway.
 Our client attempted to make a legal pass of the truck when the driver of another tanker-truck failed to yield the right of way and turned left in front of our client.

 Our client suffered multiple injuries.
-We were able to resolve our client’s case in approximately 6 months, and recover underinsured motorist and personal injury protection insurance proceeds for him.
+We were able to resolve our client’s case in approximately 6 months.
 Although the case is resolved, we are still fighting hard to reduce the client’s hospital lien in order to maximize his recovery.

 Local Attorney turns to Glasheen, Valles & Inderman for representation